puppetlabs-toy-chest/razor-server/doc/api.md

     }

-The `new-count` can be an integer, which must be larger than the number of nodes that are currently bound to the policy, or `null` to make the policy unbounded
+The `new-count` can be an integer, which must be larger than the number of nodes that are currently bound to the policy.
+Alternatively, the `no_max_count` argument will make the policy unbounded:

+    {
+      "name": "a policy"
+      "no_max_count": true
+    }

 ### Add/remove tags to/from Policy